 Heat exchanger

-A heat exchanger is a piece of equipment built for efficient heat transfer from one medium to another.
+A is a piece of equipment built for efficient heat transfer from one medium to another.
 The media may be separated by a solid wall, so that they never mix, or they may be in direct contact.
 They are widely used in space heating, refrigeration, air conditioning, power plants, chemical plants, petrochemical plants, petroleum refineries, natural gas processing, and sewage treatment.

-A heat exchanger is paired with a set of solanoid valves, which allows for the passage of cold water.
-This cold water brings the temperature down when the user switches from steaming to espresso brewing.
+A heat exchanger is paired with a set of solanoid , which allows for the passage of cold water.
+This cold water brings the temperature down when the user switches from steaming to brewing.
 In this way the user has to wait very little time between steaming milk and brewing espresso.

-Apart from heat exchangers, other popular heating systems in domestic coffee machines would be the Thermoblock, which is a block made from some sort of metal that is heated by water and in turn water to the appropriate temperature for steaming or brewing espresso, as well as a double boiler system, where one boiler controls the steam temperature and another boiler controls the brew temperature.
+Apart from heat exchangers, other popular heating systems in domestic coffee machines would be the Thermoblock, which is a block made from some sort of metal that is heated by water and in turn water to the appropriate temperature for steaming or brewing espresso, as well as a double boiler system, where one boiler controls the steam temperature and another boiler controls the temperature.